Criteria for Evaluating QuickBooks Hosting Providers: Going Beyond Pricing

 The technology evaluation relates not only to the systems and tools applied to the service delivery, but also to the systems or tools applied to assist the customer with dealing with the service.
-Too often, providers pay more attention to their ordering systems than their service delivery, believing that a quality customer experience rests more with simple ordering processes than with a functional and well-performing application service.
-Others may focus on delivering the best and highest quality application service, yet relegate their clients to static web forms and phone calls to place service orders or request service information.
+Too often, providers pay more attention to their ordering systems than their service delivery, believing that a quality customer experience rests more with simple purchasing processes than with a functional and well-performing application service.
+Others may focus on delivering the best and highest quality application service, yet relegate their clients to sending emails or making phone calls to place service orders or request service information.
 The providers who score the highest points in this category are those who recognize that both elements – service delivery and service administration – are critically important to providing a quality overall customer experience.

 With increased competition and as some provider platforms experience challenges either due to age or capacity, certain “interesting” practices have emerged.
 I now look at these business practices as part of the process of evaluating providers.
-In the early days of the QuickBooks Hosting Program, the business practices of the various hosts were relatively similar, but not any more.
-The practices which frustrate me most (and which cause me to score the provider with low marks in this category) relate almost exclusively to transparency (or lack thereof).
-Here are three scenarios which I’ve seen come up with some frequency, and which (in my opinion) are indications that the provider may not necessarily be one you want to work with.
+In the early days of hosting and application delivery, the business practices of various providers had some similarities, but not any more.
+The practices which frustrate me most and which always cause me to score the provider with low marks in this category relate almost exclusively to transparency – or lack thereof.
+Here are two scenarios which I’ve seen come up with some frequency, and which (in my opinion) are indications that the provider may not necessarily be one you want to work with.

 - A business has signed a one-year service agreement with a hosting provider, and has been required to prepay that annual contract.
 The business was not provided with a demonstration or evaluation system prior to executing the service agreement; they simply trusted the information provided by sales.
 After a few months on the service, the performance and support are so poor that the business wants out of the annual agreement, even though high service levels and support responses were part of the contract.
 In order to be allowed to end the service agreement and stop paying for the service, the business was told they would have to not only buy out a portion of the remaining contract, but also sign an agreement not to communicate the service problems they experienced or the exit agreement terms with anyone. (*please note that I am essentially in agreement about having to buy out a committed term agreement, at least in part, but applying a gag order?
 Not so much).

 - A business is using the services of a hosting provider, and has a need to know details of their delivery (like server operating system version) in order to verify compatibility with a new software product they wish to purchase.
-Before the business customer is allowed to obtain the information, the provider requires that they sign an agreement promising not to disclose the information they may receive to any other party. (*note: While I recognize that this type of agreement is desirable to prevent competitors and potential customers from learning that the provider systems are still running what would be considered legacy or outdated technology (like Windows 2003, for example), it doesn’t do much in terms of building trust with the client.)
+Before the business customer is allowed to obtain the information, the provider requires that they sign an agreement promising not to disclose the information they may receive to any other party. (*note: While I recognize that this type of agreement is desirable to protect proprietary information, it is more often used to prevent the prospective customer from disclosing something potentially negative, and it certainly doesn’t do much in terms of building trust.)

 The final evaluation is on customer satisfaction, where anecdotes and information is collected from both current and past customers of the provider.
 Admittedly, much of this information I scour from various forums and discussion groups and interviews but it is truly amazing what you can learn about a business simply by listening to customer stories in various social venues.
 The picture these stories paint is often (frequently!) very different from the “happy sunshine and rainbows” testimonials you find on websites and in marketing brochures.
 Of course, who would buy from a provider who says their “support is great until you’ve been with us for a month, and then we pretty much don’t care about you any more”.
-Also, people tend to be more vocal when they’re mad about something, so there is often more negative than positive out there in the social realm.
+Also, people tend to be more vocal when they’re mad about something, so there is often more negative than positive out there in the social realm, so weight that carefully.
 But the fact that certain provider names come up more often than others is the clue; when you don’t see the provider name come up in these discussions, it usually means they’re simply not making people mad.
-(It could also mean they have no customers, but I’m focusing this discussion on the authorized Commercial QB hosts, and they do have customers).